gschmutz/iot-vehicle-tracking-demo/README.md

 ## MQTT to Kafa using Confluent MQTT Proxy (3)

+Instead of using a MQTT broker and bridge to Kafka using Kafka Connect, you can also provsion the [MQTT Proxy](https://docs.confluent.io/current/kafka-mqtt/index.html), which allows a MQTT client to produce messages directly to Kafka.
 Make sure that the MQTT proxy has been started as a service in the `docker-compose.yml`.

 ```